-When we learned that Fannie Mae's projected build-out costs were reduced from the March 2016 estimate of \$252.81/square foot to the May 2016 estimate of \$223.35/square foot, we reached out to this DOC employee to determine if he was aware of the revised budget.
+When we learned that Fannie Mae's projected build-out costs were reduced from the March 2016 estimate of \$252.81/square foot to a lower estimate in May 2016, we reached out to this DOC employee to determine if he was aware of the revised budget.
 This employee reported to us that he had been told about the May 2016 revised budget but had not been provided with a copy of it.

-FHFA Should Determine Whether the Proposed Features in Fannie Mae's Architectural and Engineering Plans Are Appropriate for an Entity in Conservatorship work environment and a tremendous street level dining experience."
-Carr Properties anticipates that "Midtown Center will have a transformative impact upon the neighborhood and city."
-Fannie Mae will be a tenant in the Midtown Center building.
+FHFA Should Determine Whether the Proposed Features in Fannie Mae's Architectural and Engineering Plans Are Appropriate for an Entity in Conservatorship work environment and a tremendous street level dining experience."9 Carr Properties anticipates that "Midtown Center will have a transformative impact upon the neighborhood and city."10 Fannie Mae will be a tenant in the Midtown Center building.